Anita Devgan: Early life and education

 Anita grew up in Amritsar, Punjab, India.
 She done her schooling and college from Government Middle School, Chicha, Amritsar and Khalsa College for Women, Amritsar Punjab University, Patiala, India.
-After completion of her college study she azquired her Bachelor of Arts (B.A.)
+After completion of her college study she acquired her Bachelor of Arts (B.A.)
 Master in Arts (M.A.) from Punjab University, Patiala, India.

 Career

 Anita is a theatre performer from Punjab who works in the Punjabi film industry.
-She began acting through a TV program on DD Punjabi called "Hakim Tara Chand".
+She began her acting carrier in mid 90's on Jalandhar Doordarshan through popular Serial’ "Panchni" (ਪੰਚਨੀ).
+"Panchni" serial was big hit with 60 plus episodes and Anita played the leading role in this serial.
+Her other well known serials on Jalandhar Doordarshan are "Lorie" and "Hakim Tara Chand".
 Hashar (2008), a love story was her first Punjabi film, and she has since appeared in more than 40 films in supporting roles.
 Additionally, she received the Virasat International Punjabi Film Award and the Best Supporting Actress PTC Punjabi Film Award.

 Her most famous films include Jatt & Juliet (2012, 2013), R.S.V.P., Angrej (2015), Bambukat (2016), Rabb Da Radio (2017, 2019), Golak Bugni Bank Te Batua (2018), Mr. & Mrs. 420 Returns (2018), Puaada (2021), and Ni Main Sass Kuttni (2022).
 In the film Ni Main Sass Kuttni, she appeared with actors Nirmal Rishi, Gurpreet Ghuggi, Karamjit Anmol, and Mehtab Virk in a lead role.